stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 ---
-title: '5 Reasons Why You Should Consider Nvidia: Is NVDA a Buy?'
+title: 'Is Nvidia a buy?
+5 Facts You Should Know About NVDA'
 excerpt: '1)Financial performance 2)AI Industry 3)Competitive landscape 4)Upcoming Events 5)Verdict: Is Nvidia stock overvalued or is it a buy?
 Is NVDA a bubble?'
 seoExcerpt: '1)Financial performance 2)AI Industry 3)Competitive landscape 4)Upcoming Events 5)Verdict: Is Nvidia stock overvalued or is it a buy?
 Is NVDA a bubble?'
 coverImage: '/assets/blog/nvidia/is nvidia a buy.webp'